 ArticleViewSet we created in our

-views.py and assign it to an URL (in this case it will create
+views.py and give a url (in this case this will create

 /api/articles/<id>/).
 Then we add the router urls to the